N8-CIR/rse-community-challenges/rse-community-challenges-book/rse-community-challenges/recognition.md

 ## Current Active Projects and Initiatives

 - [Hidden-ref](https://hidden-ref.org/) - A project to help RSEs get credit for their work by providing a platform for them to showcase their contributions.
 Status: Active

+## Past work towards overcoming the challenge

+## Resources

 - [University of York Fair Attribution Guidance](https://www.york.ac.uk/staff/research/governance/research-policies/fair-attribution-guidance/) - Guidance on when to include an RSE as a co-author on a paper.
 Status: Live

-## Past work towards overcoming the challenge

-## Resources
+- [Credit Contributor Role Taxonomy](https://credit.niso.org/contributor-roles/software/) - A taxonomy of contributor roles for software development.
+Status: Live